MoonModules/WLED-Docs/docs/moonmodules/contribute-dev.md

 ### General coding standards
 * Use WLEDMM in comments so our changes can be found back
+* Add 🌜character on UI items which are MM specific so users can see where MM differs from AC

 ## Work from other repos:
 * Fork